mc8na/KnotTheory/README.md

 # KnotTheory

 This repository contains code for computing knot invariants and exploring properties of the region crossing change operation.

+See KnotTheory_Presentation for a visual explanation of what the code is doing.

 knots.py: Defines the Diagram class for knot diagrams with methods to compute the number of components, Gauss code, DT code, Alexander Polynomial, checkerboard shading, region vectors, diameter, and ineffective sets of a given knot diagram when initialized with the Planar Diagram code.